The accessible in-home display

 Smart meters come with an in-home display (IHD), which shows how much energy you have used at a glance, and automatically sends your meter readings to your energy supplier.

-An ‘accessible’ in-home display with additional features has been developed in partnership with the Royal National Institute for the Blind (RNIB) and includes features such as large buttons and text-to-speech functionality.
+An ‘accessible’ in-home display with additional features has been developed in partnership with the Royal National Institute for the Blind (RNIB).

-An accessible in-home display has all the features of a regular smart meter in-home display, with the addition of accessibility features which include:
+An accessible in-home display (AIHD) has all the features of a regular smart meter in-home display (IHD), with the addition of accessibility features which include:

 - Tactile buttons with feedback of button press